Jatinprajapati7869/jatinprajapati7869/README.md

 I build practical AI and data products across computer vision, geospatial analysis, learning tools, and applied machine learning.
 My work combines product thinking with hands-on engineering: taking an idea from problem framing to prototype, model integration, backend/API work, and user-facing interfaces.

-Currently studying **Data Science at IIT Madras** and working as a **Summer Intern at Vicharshala, IIT Ropar**, where I am contributing to a project on the impact of weather on agriculture.
+Currently studying **IIT Madras** and working as a **Summer Intern at Vicharshala, IIT Ropar**, where I am contributing to a project on the impact of weather on agriculture.

 ## Focus Areas